Read This First

 Prompt 3: Has there been an uptick in public or academic interest in epistemology since the advent of the information age?

-The central claim is this: There has been a significant uptick in both public and academic interest in epistemology since the advent of the information age.
+In plain terms: There has been a significant uptick in both public and academic interest in epistemology since the advent of the information age.

 The information age has led to an unprecedented access to data and information, raising questions about how to distinguish between reliable and unreliable sources of information.
 This has made the epistemological questions about the nature of knowledge and justification more relevant to everyday life.